brandonmcquarie/grunt-versioning-incremental/README.md

 Having a value of `true` will cause the build process to generate console messages, depending on your `options.logging` array, but will not delete, create, or modify any files.
 Your Cache File will remain untouched as well.
 Useful for when you are testing new settings, especially when changing your `options.pattern` to ensure no extra files get deleted.

+#### options.deletedOld
+Type: `Boolean`
+Default value: true

+Do you want the old versioned files to be automatically deleted from the versioned directory.

 ### Usage Examples

 #### Versioning your CSS directory, saving the versioned files into the same directory